In order to get in to Nepal, the visas can be obtained on demand at entry points. There are mainly two ways to get in to Nepal.

 Nepal has International Air connections mainly the following designated countries and places:

-Nepal Airlines, the national flag carrier of Nepal has connection:
+Nepal Airlines, the national flag carrier of Nepal has a connection:

 With flights to and from Delhi to Kathmandu